We are community supported and may earn a commission when you buy through links on our site. Learn more

 Believe it or not, when a person has been around for 60 plus years, most of us have gained some wisdom.
 If not from what we have done right, clearly from what we have done wrong!

-I had a broken heart when a long-term relationship ended in my 20s, only to have a marriage that has now reached 38 years.
+I had a broken heart when a long-term relationship ended in my 20s, only to have a marriage that has now gone beyond 40 years.

 For three decades, my career in education kept moving up, but I suddenly hit a wall when I took on being superintendent of a dysfunctional district I could not fix.
 Yet, that led to today where I am engaged at a national level, totally focused on my passion for equity and social justice.
 By now, I know that I can bounce back.